Lagrangian cobordism and tropical curves: Introduction

-We give examples in which the hypothesis holds and the conclusion does not follow for topological reasons (i.e. a formal / immersed Lagrangian brane cobordism exists).
-We conjecture, \ref{conj:free}, that the hypothesis implies that $\Cob_{\fib}^\unob (X(B)/\C^*) \cong \bZ^B$ is actually free.
+We give examples in which the hypothesis holds and the conclusion does not follow from purely topological arguments (i.e. a formal / immersed Lagrangian brane cobordism exists).
+We conjecture, \ref{conj:free}, that the hypothesis implies that $\Cob_{\fib}^\unob (X(B)/\C^*) \simeq \bZ^B$ is actually free.
 For a concrete class of examples to compare directly with Theorem \ref{thm:divisible}, we show that a sufficiently irrational tropical affine torus which admits no polarization contains no tropical curve.